-If you’re interested in taking on a new subject, or have been out of education for a while, then our Integrated Foundation Year courses might just be for you.
-These four-year courses include an introductory year to help you build the core skills needed for degree-level study.
+If you’re interested in taking on a new subject that you’ve not had the opportunity to study in depth before, or have been out of education for a while, then our Integrated Foundation Year courses might be for you.
+These four-year courses include an introductory year to help you build the core skills needed for specialist degree-level study.

-This is a chance for you to let your imagination run wild and explore your creativity, expand your professional skills and develop enhanced subject knowledge.
-We’ll help you nurture your expertise in problem solving, risk-taking, designing and making as you develop your abilities.
+This is a chance for you to let your imagination run wild and explore your creativity, expand your professional skills and develop enhanced subject knowledge in the domain you want to study.
+We’ll help nurture your expertise in problem solving, risk-taking, designing and making as you develop your abilities through five core modules.

 - Develop technical, design thinking and production skills in your chosen specialism

 - Learn teamwork, leadership and project management skills through a variety of learning environments

 - Develop critical thinking and creative problem-solving skills through the development of unique and innovative projects

 - Complete your chosen degree over a four-year period

 In your foundation year, you'll study five core modules: three short modules in the first study block and two in the second (one short, one long).
 These are all designed to help you explore the foundational elements of both creative practice and your chosen specialism.
 You'll gain relevant technical skills, learn to experiment and take risks, develop an understanding of professional practice, have opportunities to work across disciplines and collaborate with other students on live project briefs.

 After your foundation year, you'll have a deeper knowledge of your subject, a clear understanding of your strengths, a developed practical and technical skillset and the confidence to excel in your chosen degree subject when you join other students for the rest of your course.

 Modules (foundation year)